BianKov/iterEmb/README.md

     pass
 ```

-Then, pass the functions to the `iterative_embedding` functio by
+Then, pass the functions to the `iterative_embedding` function by

 ```python
 import iteremb